History · Horizon

 Reflect

-What does the precision require of intellectual honesty?
+What does the precision require of intellectual seriousness?

 The source of this evidence is secular physics.
 That matters.